 2. Selecting your child’s class

-- Use your child’s grade level this fall to guide you.
+- Use your child’s grade level in the current school year to guide you.

 - If your child is a returning student, you may check the recommended progression in their latest report card.

 - General guidelines for the CEFR (Common European Framework of Reference) levels:

 A1 – Beginner (student completes A1.1 and A1.2 before taking A1 exam)

 A2 – Elementary (student completes A2.1 and A2.2 before taking A2 exam)

 B1 – Intermediate (students working towards DSD I exam)